CarbonGhost/Elite-Dangerous-LEGO/README.md

-# Elite-Dangerous-LEGO
+# Elite Dangerous in LEGO
-Compling every Elite Dangerous LEGO ship -- this project is not associated with Frontier in any way.
+This reposity aims to complie every Elite Dangerous related LEGO build into one place.